cbuelvas/api-test/README.md

 $ cd api-test && npm install
 ```

-Once installed, you can run the test in two ways, all in one, or per collection [pet, store, user]
+Once installed, you can run the test in two ways, all in one, or per collection

 To run all the test at once sun:
 ```sh